hareeshnagaraj/tabdat/README.md

 tabdat
 ======

-An app to listen to songs and generate tabs
+An app to aggregate tab resources - support for song recognition, search, and cross platform cataloging